isikyus/inevitable-cacophony/README.md

 ## Installation / Dev Setup

-To use, or work on, Inevitable Cacophony you will need some Ruby development tools installed, starting with the Ruby language itself.
+To work on, Inevitable Cacophony you will need some Ruby development tools installed, starting with the Ruby language itself.
 Normally you'd install Ruby using a version manager, such as [RVM](https://rvm.io/rvm/basics).
 (I believe that only works on Unix systems;
 I'm not sure what you'd do on Windows, sorry.)